What are mosquitoes?

 Why do I have a mosquito problem?

-In much of the U.S, mosquitoes are most problematic in the spring, summer, and fall when the weather is warmest.
-In warm locations like Georgia, mosquitoes can be troublesome throughout much of the year.
+In much of the U.S, mosquitoes are most problematic in the spring, summer, and fall when the weather is warmer.
+In warm locations like Pooler or Savannah, mosquitoes can be troublesome throughout much of the year.

 Though mosquitoes can fly long distances, they usually stay close to where they hatch.
 Therefore, if you have breeding grounds on or near your Georgia property, you will also likely have large swarms of biting mosquitoes.
 In addition to standing water, things like trees, tall grass, and lots of vegetation attract mosquitoes because that is where they like to rest during the day.

 Most female mosquitoes lay their eggs in areas of standing water that collects in man-made or natural containers.
 Some mosquitoes will also choose to lay their eggs in dry areas that are prone to flooding.